 Notices will be deemed to have been received within twenty-four (24) hours after deposit of the aforesaid mail in the United States Post Office.

-RENT: The first year rent for the premises shall be $20,000 payable in advance in lawful money of the United States, which Lessee agrees to pay to Lessor, without deduction or offset, in a single annual payment upon the execution of this Lease Agreement.
-For subsequent years of the Lease, the rent shall be $20,000 payable on April 1st of each year.
+RENT: Rent shall be comprised of a base annual rent, and a share of annual profit.
+The base rent for the premises shall be $ 300/Acre payable in advance in lawful money of the United States, which Lessee agrees to pay to Lessor, without deduction or offset, in a single annual payment upon the execution of this Lease Agreement.
+For subsequent years of the Lease, the base rent shall be $ payable on April 1st of each year.

+In addition to the base rent, the Lessee agrees to pay the Lessor a portion of the net profit earned from all products grown on the property.
+Net profit shall be defined as Total sales less direct operating costs (No taxes, depreciation, interest, good will or other indirect expenses).
+Payment for such will be paid prior to the end of each calander year for all crops harvested within that calendar year.

+Net Profit ($/Ac) % Paid to City of Manteca

+0 – 200 25

+201 – 1000 20

+1001 + 15

 TERMINATION OF LEASE: